It is the dawn of a new era, with computers becoming affordable and desirable enough that millions now want them in their homes.

 Despite best efforts in planning and strategy, life has a habit of throwing random occurrences that help or hinder plans.
 This is represented by the events deck which contains varying positive and negative affects for individual players, all players and the game.

-Every player draws one cards in current turn order.
+Every player draws one cards in turn order.
 Most event cards are drawn and played publicly and immediately.
 If a card is marked as 'choice' a player may hold on to the card to play when they wish, or discard it.
 Unless otherwise stated a card applies to the player drawing it, but many cards apply to the player with the lowest or highest value of a certain score.
-If a an event requires resources to be paid that you don't have, then discard the card.

 If an effect of the card is to draw more cards or take other actions, play them immediately or when you decide to play the card.